lukateg/strength-age/README.md

 -- dashboard -> create new class -> cancel -> redirects to classes instead of dashboard -- make theme switch and not dropdown
--- all errors in mutations should be handled with error is instance of an error display error message
+-- all errors in mutations should be handled with error is instance of an error display error message -- if you delete users table and user is not deleted from clerk next time he logs in he will not be in the users table

 BUGS
 -- redirect after test creation still doesn't work properly(test with multiple lessons)